Skip to main content

 Copy Client Secret

-Highlight and copy the Client Secret, or optionally, If you enter your own client secret, be sure to click update to save the change.
+Copy the Client Secret.
+If you set your own client secret, select Update to save it.

 Adding a Service Account